AlessioMorale/WLED/usermods/clock_matrix/README.md

 Adjust segments `start` / `stop` and `reverse` values according to your wiring.

 Font color is set using `matrix.dig_col` parameter in the preset.
-If it's missing then the Third colour in the palette selection will be usedu.
+It will default to #FF00FF if not specified.

 Play with effect/colour as you wish.